WestMecCoding/WBLA-3PM-KIDDERS/gabriel_readme.md

 > Here's some info about my contributions towards the webpage

 ## IMPORTANT NOTICE
-I was a main contributor towards fonts, assets, and other small contributions on other people's parts, and work outside of the webpage.
-I never was assigned a major part of the website as the logo wasn't a huge priority once it was done, leaving me to just help everyone else.
+I was a main contributor towards fonts, assets, other small contributions on other people's parts, and work outside of the webpage.
+I never was assigned a major part of the website as the logo wasn't a huge priority once it was done, leaving me to just help everyone else in their parts within the webpage.
 In short I only helped in small amounts everywhere compared to everyone else who had a role focused on their part.
-I will only include contributions that had a significant effect.
+I will only include contributions that had a significant effect and MY OWN work.

-## OVERVIEW
+## OVERVIEW OF WHAT I DID

 - I added the logo
 ```html